Lutir/leetcode_practice/README.md

-# leetcode_practice
+# Getting back into Algorithms
-Trying out the Leetcode 75
+Will be posting the questions i do daily in this repo